 What are the primary applications of inverse Gas Chromatography?

 Surface properties, especially surface energy and surface energy heterogeneity are two major applications.

 The primary application of IGC is determining surface energy values.
-A materials surface energy is directly related to the thermodynamic work of adhesion and cohesion.
+Materials surface energy is directly related to the thermodynamic work of adhesion and cohesion.
 Therefore, surface energy values are important for powder flow, agglomeration, and interfacial adhesion.
-In addition, the surface energy values are used to investigate effects of different surface treatments, modifications, and coatings.
+In addition, surface energy values are used to investigate the effects of different surface treatments, modifications, and coatings.
 Also, the IGC can measure very subtle changes in surface energy, enabling applications such as batch-to-batch variability, process-induced disorder, and surface aging/degradation.
 Other important IGC applications include determining Henry’s constants, solubility parameters (both 1-D Hildebrand and 3-D Hansen), and heats of sorption.

 Are there any particularly interesting case studies you would like to discuss?

 Our recent Application Note 226 is a good example of both the new types of materials that can be studied using IGC as well as the unique information that can be obtained.
 This Note reports on carbon nanotubes and shows how different surface treatments result in differing carbon nanotube surface energies.
 It also shows how IGC can be used to measure the distribution of surface energies and gives us a surface energy heterogeneity profile for these carbon nanotubes.